BenLangjf/GreenScat/README.md

 # GreenScat
-Green'.s function based scattering model of waveguided photons from multilevel quantum systems.
+Green's function based scattering model of waveguided photons from multilevel quantum systems.

-The user provides information about a multilevel quantum system (for example an atom of a specific species), and the paramters of the optical modes the system is interacting with.
+The user provides information about a multilevel quantum system (for example an atom of a specific species), and the parameters of the optical modes the system is interacting with.
 The program then outputs scattering coefficients, assuming the system is prepared in a ground state and a single photon is thrown in (base use).
-The program is specifically built to deal with "wheel like" circular polarisation in the optical modes, which gives rise to interesting effects often called "chirality".
+The program is specifically built to able to deal with "wheel like" circular polarisation in the optical modes, which gives rise to several interesting effects often called "chirality".

 If you also have the QuTiP package installed, the program can instead calculate the time evolution begining from an excited state.

 ## Example Use

 You want to look at the situation described in doi:10.1126/science.1254699.
-Here, a Caesium atom interacts with a waveguide that posseses a circular polarisation (wheel-like circular polarisation, not bullet like circular as occurs in free space).
+Here, a Rubidium atom interacts with a waveguide that posseses a circular polarisation (wheel-like circular polarisation, not bullet like circular as occurs in free space).

 Import.